 New England's Prospect by William Wood

 William Wood wrote one of the earliest descriptions of Boston after its founding, and published his account in 1634.
-Our Rare Books Department has a copy of the original edition, but a 1764 reprint can be read through 18th Century Collections Online and readable reprints from other libraries can be found on the Internet Archive.
-Read his descriptions of the area's plants and animals in Chapters V-IX, and his description of Boston and other early towns in Chapter X.
+Our Rare Books Department has a copy of the original editionopens a new window, but a 1764 reprintopens a new window can be read through 18th Century Collections Online and readable reprints from other libraries can be found on the Internet Archive.
+Read his descriptions of the area's plants and animals in Chapters V-IXopens a new window, and his description of Boston and other early towns in Chapter Xopens a new window.

 An Account of Two Voyages to New-England by John Josselyn

 John Josselyn's description of the area, including his rattlesnake encounter in Charlestown, was published in 1674.
-Check out this reprint from the Central Library or read this copy from the Internet Archive to see how he described the natural life of New England.
+Check out this reprint from the Central Libraryopens a new window or read this copy from the Internet Archiveopens a new window to see how he described the natural life of New England.

 The New English Canaan by Thomas Morton

 Thomas Morton lived in what is now Quincy, and published The New English Canaan in 1637.
-One of the BPL's copies can be read online through the Internet Archive.
-See the 'Second Booke' for his descriptions of the area's plants and animals.
+One of the BPL's copies can be read online through the Internet Archiveopens a new window.
+See the 'Second Booke'opens a new window for his descriptions of the area's plants and animals.

 The Memorial History of Boston, Volume I, edited by Justin Winsor

 The first volume of this 1880 history of Boston, edited by a former trustee and superintendent of the BPL, covers the 'Early and Colonial Periods' and includes chapters on the plants and animals that lived in the area, as well as descriptions of the land and natural features when the city was founded.
-You can read a copy in the library or see a digitized version on the Internet Archive.
+You can read a copy in the libraryopens a new window or see a digitized version on the Internet Archiveopens a new window.